jalcine/website/src/_posts/2013-11-13-random-thoughts-about-ror.markdown

 'sane defaults', but I wouldn't consider most of the defaults for Rails to be[^1].

-People are looking to the whole "let's make an API!" stage with event-based web stacks[^2] powered by Node/JavaScript and decoupling the .... hogwash.
+People are looking to the whole "let's make an API!" stage with event based web stacks[^2] powered by Node/JavaScript and decoupling the .... hogwash.
 For now, any serious disconnection from the current trends of application would only occur when HTML5 is 100% out the door.
 And we know when that's happening.